Please see below for details related to our fees for Residential Conveyancing, Probate and Debt Collection.

 Supplementary advice from fellow professionals such as Chartered Accountants, Specialist Tax Advisers or Financial Planners

 We regularly work closely with carefully selected accountants, specialist tax advisers and/or financial planners because so much of what solicitors do for clients requires supplementary advice from fellow professionals.
 We can suggest the names of such expert professionals as may be necessary or relevant to your matter.
-They would charge for such advice.
+They would charge for such advice and their professional fees will attract VAT.

 Probate (Uncontested)